ESSENTIAL gifts for travelers!

 A Daypack is the perfect travel accessory.
 It’s small and light and it carries all the essentials that you need for the day.
 It's perfect to put your laptop in when you're headed to a cafe to work.
 It's ideal for carrying around a few water bottles and maps when you're sightseeing for the day.

 Daypacks are really easy to find.
 Amazon has a great selection of them and any outdoor store has plenty of them too.
 I bought mine from Columbia for US$3 when they were having a major clearance sale.
-My daypack travelled to 75+ countries with me and came home undamaged.
+My daypack traveled to 75+ countries with me and came home undamaged.
 Depending on the type of daypack you're looking for, they can cost anywhere from US$10-70.

 All in all, daypacks are a great option to carry your basic belongings in for a day's exploring and a great Christmas gift idea!”